mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/README.md

 For a basic reference how you create your own project service and use its default features, please refer to the [PimPrint rendering project page](../01_Getting_Started/02_Project_Service.md) in the [GettingStarted Section](../01_Getting_Started/README.md).

-This chapter describes following aspects of project rendering services from a more technical point of view:
+This chapter describes the following aspects of project rendering services from a more technical point of view:

 1. [Configuring the InDesign plugin FactoryFields](./00_FactoryFields.md)
 2. [Creating CustomField in the InDesign plugin](./01_CustomFields/README.md)